cward-dev/dev10-program-classwork/week-01/assessment/src/README.md

 * declare int capsuleNumber
 * assign both variables from the console with appropriate prompts
     * use do-while validation to check for valid entries
+        * capsuleNumber < 1 or capsuleNumber > capsules.length
         * guestName.isBlank()
         * capsules[capsuleNumber] == null
+        * if all capsules are occupied (== null) then print error message and return to main menu
+          * use for loop to cycle through and count number of unoccupied capsules
 * update array with the new information
 * print success message and confirmation